Riggstadt/RTL-LOGIC-GATES/README.md

 1. Be powered by a 5V (±0.1V) supply voltage from a regular USB port
 2. Occupy a limited PCB footprint
 3. Insure a big enough current to drive at least one LED as a state indicator (H/L)
-4. The transistors used must provide a big enough current gain at small base currents

 ### Parts used overall
 I've decided to use the 2N3904 transistor as its gain of roughly 150 at collector currents between 5 to 10 mA is very appropriate.
-The resistors used are all power reated for a maximum dissipation of 250mW, which is unlikely to be reached in these circuits.
+The resistors used are all power rated for a maximum dissipation of 250mW, which is unlikely to be reached in these circuits.
 The circuits were assembled and build on strip-board (veroboard).

 ### The Inverter
 #### Theoretical Aspects